aufflick/smc_mirror/README.txt

 Major changes:

-None.
++ (PHP)
+  Added support for PHP programming language (-php).

++ (Scala)
+  Added support for Scala programming language (-scala).

 Minor changes:

-+ (Java)
-    Added state change notification to C# and VB.Net.
-    (SF feature request 1570050)

-+ (Programmer's Manual)
++ (All)
-    Added section 12: Event Notification which explains how state change notification can be used in C# and VB.Net.
+  Jump transition added.
+Works the same as a simple transition.

 Bug Fixes:

-+ (Java)
++ (C++)
-    When a push transition is taken, the resulting state change is not reported via the property change event.
+  The TransitionUndefinedException was missing the transition name.
+The transition name is now placed into the exception.
-    (SF bug 1871371)
+  (SF bug 1890694)

-+ (Groovy)
++ (GraphViz)
-    The necessary Groovy library and examples are missing from release 5.0.1 package.
+  Correctly handles $ in transition arguments.
-    (SF bug 1869984)
+  (SF bug 1930388)

++ (Examples)
+  Corrected statemap.h -I include path in C++ examples.
+  Corrected C++ example 4 #if __GNUC__ condition.
+  Corrected C++ example 6 #include.
+  Corrected file names in TCL examples 4 and 5.
+  Corrected examples "all" rule.
+  Corrected #!/interpreter calls in scripts.
+  (SF bugs 1934474, 1934479, 1934484, 1934488, 1934494, 1934497)